 © Decca / Simon Fowler

-Russian soprano Aida Garifullina was the winner of the 2013 Operalia Competition.
+The Russian soprano’s career took off after being awarded in the 2013 Operalia Competition—discover her performance, alongside that of Placido Domingo and others, in this celebration of the singing competition.
 Aida is an exclusive recording artist for Decca Records—her stunning self-titled debut album was released globally in February 2017 to unanimous critical acclaim and has been awarded a prestigious ECHO Klassik award.

-Aida is a former member of the ensemble of Wiener Staatsoper (between 2013 and 2016) where she performed various roles including Musetta’ La Bohème; Susanna, Le Nozze di Figaro; Princess Eudoxie, La Juive; Elvira, L'italiana in Algeri; Adina, L'elisir d'amore; Zerlina, Don Giovanni; Norina, Don Pasquale.
-Aida was also a regular principal of the Mariinsky Theatre in roles such as Natasha in War in Peace (the new production by Graham Vick which was broadcast live in cinemas), Gilda, Susanna & Adina.
+Aida is a former member of the ensemble of Wiener Staatsoper (between 2013 and 2016) where she performed various opera roles including Musetta, La Bohème; Susanna, Le Nozze di Figaro; Princess Eudoxie, La Juive; Elvira, L'italiana in Algeri; Adina, L'elisir d'amore; Zerlina, Don Giovanni; Norina, Don Pasquale.
+Aida was also a regular principal of the Mariinsky Theatre in roles such as Natasha in War in Peace (the new production by Graham Vick which was broadcasted live in cinemas), Gilda, Susanna, and Adina.